Thea Selliaas Thorsen

 I am also a published novelist (Pia Fraus, 2004).

 I am the principal investigator of a research project funded through the Research Council of Norway’s Young Research Talents’ scheme, The Heterosexual Tradition of Homoerotic Poetics.
-The project involves a team consisting of Professor Stephen Harrison (University of Oxford and NTNU), Iris Brecke, Peter Astrup Sundt and Else Melvær Falkenstein, in addition to myself.
+The project runs from 2015-2020 and involves a team consisting of Professor Stephen Harrison (University of Oxford and NTNU) and PhD-candidates Iris Brecke and Peter Astrup Sundt, in addition to myself.

 I believe that outreach is vital to academic life.
 As the academic editor-in-chief, I am very happy to manage, in joint collaboration between NTNU and the Gyldendal publishing house, the long-term book series Kanon, which aims at publishing translations of ‘all’ the classical texts into Norwegian during the next decades (2014–).
 The project involves the active recruitment of translators who know Greek and Latin.